Before you begin

 Support your users

-In what cases can the service provider respond to urgent support issues?
+You'll need to have systems in place to support users having trouble with financial transactions.
+Understand when the service provider should respond to urgent support requests.
 Who will respond to a user’s question and when?
 What are the service level agreements for support?

 Updated